 Planning a weekend trip to this West Yorkshire gem?
-These are just a handful of the things you must see and experience during a weekend in Leeds.
+These are just a handful of places to visit in Leeds and Leeds attractions you must see on your weekend in the city.

-As one of the biggest city parks in Europe, Roundhay Park in Leeds sprawls across over 700 acres of parkland, lakes and woodlands.
+Want to visit a park in Leeds?
+As one of the biggest city parks in Europe, Roundhay Park sprawls across over 700 acres of parkland, lakes and woodlands.
 On a relaxing wander around the park, you will spot stunning floral displays, specialist gardens and castle ruins.

 Situated just a short trip outside of the city, Roundhay Park is the perfect place for a quick escape from the bustle of the centre.
 Explore the vast stretch of grounds by foot or choose to get your adrenaline pumping on the tennis court or bowling green.
 If you fancy coming face to face with some tropical animals and wildlife during your visit; check out Tropical World which sits at the edge of the park.

 Founded by a community of Cistercian monks over 800 years ago, Kirkstall Abbey is one of the most complete Cistercian in Britain and gives visitors the opportunity to embrace the past and explore history first-hand.